-1. Income derived by a resident of one of the States in respect of professional services or other independent activities of a similar character shall be taxable only in that State unless he has a fixed base regularly available to him in the other State for the purpose of performing his activities.
-If he has such a fixed base, the income may be taxed in the other State but only so much of it as is attributable to that fixed base.
+- 1. Income derived by a resident of one of the States in respect of professional services or other independent activities of a similar character shall be taxable only in that State.
+However, in the following circumstances such income may be taxed in the other State: - a) If he has a fixed base regularly available to him in the other State for the purpose of performing his activities; - b) If his stay in the other State is for a period or periods amounting to or exceeding in the aggregate 183 days in the taxable year.

-2. The term "professional services" includes independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers, architects, dentists and accountants.
+2. The term "professional services" includes especially independent scientific, literary, artistic, educational or teaching activities as well as the independent activities of physicians, lawyers, engineers, architects, dentists and accountants.